-Did you know there are over 13 cultural ‘UNESCO World Heritage’ sites in Turkey alone?
+Did you know there are over 15 ‘UNESCO World Heritage’ sites in Turkey alone?
 The ancient city of Ephesus in western Turkey was recently added to this illustrious list, making Turkey an even more desirable place for travelers to visit.
 While you may be familiar with the more well-known heritage sites littered around the historic area of Istanbul, what about the lesser known – but equally impressive – sites scattered throughout the rest of Turkey?

 With the upcoming International Day for Monuments and Sites what a better way to explore more and celebrate the importance of cultural heritage!
 Keep reading to learn about our ‘must-see’ Turkish UNESCO World Heritage sites located outside of Istanbul’s hustle and bustle…

 The Ancient City of Ephesus